jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 downloaded.

 Confidently black-box testing a stateful unit is difficult.
-Because of side-effects and hidden state we can not be certain that the same call won't later give a different behaviour.
-Building up the parse result from SAX events is a fairly complex process which cannot be implemented efficiently as wholly side-effect free Javascript.
+Because of side-effects and hidden state we can only rely on inductive reasoning to say that similar future calls won't later result in different behaviours.
+Building up the parse result
+from SAX events is a fairly complex process which cannot be implemented efficiently as wholly side-effect free Javascript.
 To promote testability the state is delegated to a simple state-storing unit.
 The